Essential Oils and Pregnancy: The Ultimate Guide to Pregnancy-Safe Aromatherapy

 Partum Health Chief Medical Officer and Board Certified OBGYN Dr. Melissa Dennis says, "Essential oils can be a wonderful adjunct to prenatal and postpartum care when used safely.
 In some cases, they can effectively alleviate troublesome symptoms, reducing or even eliminating the need for prescription medications.
 When integrated thoughtfully, aromatherapy offers a natural and gentle way to support overall well-being during pregnancy and beyond."

-• Inhalation: Add a few drops of lavender or lemon balm essential oil to a diffuser for relaxation or congestion relief.
+• Diffusing: Inhalation through a diffuser allows gentle exposure without direct skin contact.
+Add a few drops of lavender or lemon balm essential oil to a diffuser for relaxation or congestion relief.

 • Bath: Add a few drops of ylang ylang or chamomile to a warm bath for a calming soak.